huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 If you are happy with your training results it is time to upload your model!
 Download the following files to your local computer: **`preprocessor_config.json`, `special_tokens_map.json`, `tokenizer_config.json`, `vocab.json`, `config.json`, `pytorch_model.bin`**.
 Those files fully define a XLSR-Wav2Vec2 model checkpoint.

-Awesome you have succesfully trained a XLSR-Wav2Vec2 model 😎.
-Now you can jump to the secttion ["How to upload my trained checkpoint"](#how-to-upload-my-trained-checkpoint)
+Awesome you have successfully trained a XLSR-Wav2Vec2 model 😎.
+Now you can jump to the section ["How to upload my trained checkpoint"](#how-to-upload-my-trained-checkpoint)

 ### Local machine